In the Beginning Was the Prompt

 On the great schism between the Hedonists and the Luddites, the founding of two opposing canons, and the particular agony of the trainer who must serve communion to both congregations on Monday morning.

-I have been reading scripture again.
+I've been re-reading scripture again.
 Not the comforting kind.
-I had settled in on a Saturday morning with the particular smugness of a woman who believes she has earned a quiet weekend, and within forty minutes I had read a transcript of an Atlantic podcast that has cost me my faith - or, more accurately, has revealed that I have been holding two incompatible faiths simultaneously for some months now, and one of them is the kind of heresy you cannot undo just by closing the tab.
+I'd settled into a Saturday morning with the smug satisfaction of a woman who feels she has earned a quiet weekend, and within 40 minutes had read a transcript of an Atlantic podcast that has destroyed my faith (or, more accurately, has revealed to me that I have simultaneously harboured two incompatible faiths for several months now, one of which is a heresy that cannot be undone by simply closing the tab).

 A Crisis of Faith, Conducted Quietly, on a Saturday